voronovrs/MSFSDock/README.md

 - Inc event - event to be triggered by rotating knob clockwise when second dial active
 - Dec event - event to be triggered by rotating knob counterclockwise when second dial active
 #### Dial push settings
-- Push event - pushing a knob could trigger event, this setting is available in both single and dual dial configuration, but only if one of the dials is configurable in dual case (Inc and Dec events set only to one of the dials, if both dials are configurable in dual dial pushing knob will switch between dials.
+- Push event - pushing a knob/screen could trigger event, this setting is available in both single and dual dial configuration, but only if one of the dials is configured in dual case (Inc and Dec events set only to one of the dials, if both dials are configured pushing knob will switch between dials).

 # Installation